Info

 • With respect to AI and specifically LLMs there is another very important aspect.
 The first thing big tech taught their closed-source LLMs was to be "politically correct" (lie) and implement guardrails, "safety" and censorship to such an extent that the usefulness of these LLMs is severely limited.
 Luckily, the open-source tools are out there to build and tune AI that is really intelligent and really useful.
 But first, you need your own hardware to run it on.

-• What are the main benefits of GH200 Grace-Hopper and GB200 Grace-Blackwell?
+• What are the main benefits of GH200 Grace-Hopper, GB200 Grace-Blackwell and GB300 Grace-Blackwell Ultra?

 • They have enough memory to run, tune and train the biggest LLMs currently available.